We’re going to take a quick break from the Costco wine reviews for what we hope is a fun post that adds value and delight to your wine experiences.

 Somm (2013) and Somm: Into The Bottle (2015)

-I love movies about wine and there are too many good ones to list, but here are two that would be fun to start with.
+We love movies about wine and there are too many good ones to list, but here are two that would be fun to start with.

 Blood Into Wine (2010)

-OK, one more, because I feel this one sometimes gets overlooked.
+OK, one more, because we feel this one sometimes gets overlooked.
 Plus Arizona wine is still not on everyone’s radar, but it should be.
 This documentary is about Maynard James Kennan, front man for several bands including Tool and Perfect Circle, and it follows his journey into creating a vineyard and becoming a winemaker in Arizona.

 Don’t knock AZ wine until you’ve tasted it (especially his Caduceus Cellars).
 Same with Virginia wine.
 Both unexpectedly delicious.